 Pot Set Lactose Free Milk Yoghurt

 Lactose intolerance is the inability to digest lactose.
 Lactose is a type of sugar found in milk and other dairy products.
-Lactose intolerance seems to be a complaint that is on the rise in our society, and we at Green Living Australia have certainly noticed a significant increase, over the years, in the number requests we receive for help in producing lactose free dairy products including cheese and yoghurt.
+Lactose intolerance seems to be a complaint that is on the rise in our society and we at Green Living Australia have certainly noticed a significant increase over the years in the number requests we receive for help in producing lactose-free dairy products, including cheese and yoghurt.

 You Will Need The Following Items

-- A yoghurt maker or a jar large enough to hold one litre of milk.
+- A yoghurt maker large enough to hold one litre of milk.

-- 1 litre lactose free milk
+- 1 litre lactose-free milk

-- 1 dose of Yoghurt Starter Culture
+- 1 dose of Mild or Tangy Yoghurt Culture

 (Up to 100 doses per sachet culture)

-If using fresh lactose free milk place it into a stainless steel pot on the stove and heat to 90° C and keep it there for 10 minutes.
-Let the temperature of your milk drop down to 40° C. You can also heat the milk in a glass jug in the microwave.
+- If using fresh lactose-free milk, heat-treat your milk at 90° C in a stainless steel pot on the stove for 10 minutes.
+Cool your milk to between 37° and 43° C. and place the milk into a yoghurt maker.
 You can speed the cooling by sitting the pot into cold water.

 - Mix in one to two tablespoons of Smooth Gel.
 Add this slowly while whisking vigorously to ensure there are no lumps.
 Smooth Gel is optional and is used to improve the thickness and mouthfeel of the finished yoghurt.

 - Add in two or three drops of calcium chloride, mixing well.
 We have found that two or three drops of calcium chloride will help improve the curd and produce yoghurt that is just a little thicker